 The Ghosts Within

-ISABELLE: “You didn’t finish your story and you can’t just drop a dime about a ghost that almost killed you, and just leave it hanging.”
+ISABELLE: “No, you don’t just drop a dime about a ghost that almost kills you, then leave me hanging.”

-KYLE: “Well, like I said, it’s raining so hard when I leave the longshoreman’s bar that even continually wiping the waterproof phone case clipped to my handlebars leaves me barely able to read directions from the loading docks up slippery cobblestone streets to the only road to Milan.
-There’s nothing more treacherous than riding over the film car exhaust layers over smooth stone that turns into this slimy slippery grease when wet.
+KYLE: “Okay, but careful what you wish for.
+Like I said, it’s raining so hard when I step outside the longshoreman’s bar, I’m barely able to read directions from the waterproof phone case clipped to my handlebars leading me up slippery cobblestone streets on the only road to Milan.
+There’s nothing more treacherous than riding over the film car exhaust layers over smooth stone that turns into slimy slippery grease when wet.

 “As I’ve explained,” the guard patiently repeats, “bicycles are not allowed on the M4,”